Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

         Your browser does not support the audio element.
       </audio>

-    * "shutdown" - Embassy is shutting down
+    * "shutdown" - StartOS is shutting down

     .. raw:: HTML